 Over the years, we’ve worked with a wide range of clients in devising and implementing incentive programs.
 These clients have come from a diverse range of industries and niches, and their program needs and strategies have varied widely.
-But one question that we get all the time from our clients, no matter how different they may be from one another, is: Do I need a program web portal?
+But one question that we get all the time from our clients, no matter how different they may be from one another, is: do I need a web portal for my rewards program?

 In a word, yes.
 You do need a program web portal.

 The best incentive programs will have a website of some kind associated with them.
 There’s no question that having a web portal will make your life easier in the long run, along with giving your incentive program added authority and clout.
 Web portals look professional, plain and simple, and they make things easier for your program participants.

 So let’s take a deeper dive into why you really need a web portal, looking at the benefits, the notion of integrating it with your existing internet presence, and the possibility of incorporating a mobile app into your digital presence.
 Lastly, we’ll examine the handful of scenarios where a web portal isn’t as necessary.

 Aside from the added authority that a professional looking site will give your program, there are three primary benefits that we like to point out to our clients.
 First, having a web portal allows you to consolidate everything about your incentive program into one place.
 This includes things like:

 - Program rules and offers: It’s essential that program participants understand the rules of your program as well as the eligible offers.
 A web portal is the perfect place to host all of this information.

 - Entry forms and data collection: Regardless of whether you’re running an employee incentive program, a program targeted at independent salespeople, or a customer loyalty or rebate program, you’ll often need to collect data from program participants.
 Doing so with a web portal keeps everything in one place and makes data collection easy.